 Share your thoughts in the second quarterly live poll of the year.

-What are the two most significant changes have you seen in your supply chain system over the past year?
+What are the 3 most significant changes have you seen in your supply chain system over the past year?

 July – Logistics: Making Things Happen